hmrc/property-business-api/InvestigativeNotes.md

 Investigation triggered by [this github comment](https://github.com/hmrc/property-business-api/pull/372/files#r1153009256).

-#### The Ask: Currently vendors must add a "DELETE" gov-test-scenario header to test some DELETE endpoints.
+#### The Ask: Currently vendors must add a "DELETE" or "STATEFUL_DELETE" gov-test-scenario header to test some DELETE endpoints.
 How can we simplify this and let vendors just use a DEFAULT gov-test-scenario instead?

-###  Jeremy's solution
+###  Expansion of Jeremy's solution

 Summary: Instead of matching according to the request method, the API will add in a "vendor-intent" header before forwarding the request to the mtd-sa-api-stub.